makamonika/SEO-Query-Insights/.ai/tech-stack.md

 * Gives access to a wide range of models (OpenAI, Anthropic, Google, and many others), enabling us to find a solution that ensures high efficiency and low cost.
 * Allows setting financial limits for API keys.

+**Testing:**

+* Vitest for running unit and integration tests.
+* React Testing Library for testing React components without a full browser render.
+* Playwright for automating end-to-end user scenarios in a real browser environment.

 **CI/CD and Hosting:**

 * GitHub Actions for building CI/CD pipelines.